 About me

-Hi, I’m Julia (my pronouns are she/her).
-I am a registered Counsellor and Psychotherapist living and working on unceded Dharug, Wangal and Gadigal land.
+Hi, I’m Julia (she/her).
+I am a PACFA registered Counsellor and Psychotherapist living and working on unceded Dharug, Wangal and Gadigal land.

 I hold a Masters of Counselling and Psychotherapy (Australian College of Applied Psychology) and a Bachelor’s degree in Gender Studies and Psychology (The University of Sydney).
 I have worked in schools, non-profit and private mental health settings.
 I work holistically to provide inclusive, non-pathologising therapy.